thecarp/dactyl-keyboard/doc/configuration.md

 A practical example: By default, as described in the [parameter manual](options-main.md), a keyboard microcontroller PCB will lie flat.
-This can be changed with a setting called `intrinsic-rotation`.
+This can be changed with the `intrinsic-rotation` parameter for its `anchoring`.
 To flip it over, getting the component side facing down and the connector edge facing your right, you would set this parameter like `[0, π, π/2]`.
 That’s no rotation around the x axis, a half turn (flip) around the y axis, and a quarter turn around the z axis.

-#### Intrinsic rotation

-In this application, the phrase “intrinsic rotation” refers to features of the keyboard spinning in place, each around its own centre.
-Such rotation is applied first, before other rotations of the feature.

-The phrase does not refer to intrinsic rotation in the alternative sense that each step is performed on a coordinate system (vector space) resulting from previous operations.

 ## Bodies